-1) The vast majority of medical studies have been devoted to new drugs and procedures.
+The vast majority of medical studies have been devoted to new drugs and procedures.
 If you DON’T find evidence about how a wellness therapy impacts a particular health issue, it does NOT mean that therapy is proven NOT to be effective – it means the evidence doesn’t exist.
-Studies completed, whether the evidence is for or against – are searchable here.
+Studies completed – whether the evidence is for or against – are searchable under wellness modalities.

-2) These databases are clinical tools used by medical professionals, and you will inevitably face some confusing medical-ese.
+These databases are clinical tools used by medical professionals, and you will inevitably face some confusing medical-ese.
 Don’t be intimidated, just jump in.
-(And ask a medical professional to help you decode it, or pose questions in our “Conversations” area.)
+(And ask a medical professional to help you decode the research.)

 Natural Standard: An international research collaboration that systematically reviews (and limits its focus to) scientific evidence on complementary and alternative medicine (CAM).
 Founded in 2000, Natural Standard assigns a grade to each CAM therapy, reflecting the level of available scientific data for or against the use of each therapy for a specific medical condition.

 Natural Standard is subscription-based, and each of the database’s monographs aggregates data from other resources like AMED, CANCERLIT, CINAHL, CISCOM, the Cochrane Library, EMBASE, HerbMed, International Pharmaceutical Abstracts, Medline and NAPRALERT – and 20 additional journals.
 Data analysis is performed by healthcare professionals conducting clinical work and/or research at academic centers, using standardized instruments pertaining to each monograph section.